 The Tokyo Imperial Palace was built in 1888 and is found on the former grounds of Edo Castle in Tokyo's Chiyoda district.

-Visitors to the palace are allowed to explore the parks and gardens that surround the palace for free.
+Visitors to the palace are allowed to explore the parks and gardens surrounding the palace for free.
 Access inside the Imperial Palace, however, is mainly prohibited.

 There are two occasions when you can get the opportunity to see the Imperial family who presents themselves on a balcony.
-The first being on the 2nd of January for New Year Greetings and the second being on the 23rd of December during the Emperor's birthday.
+The first is on the 2nd of January for New Year Greetings, and the second is on the 23rd of December during the Emperor's birthday.

 Osaka Castle is a five-story castle located in the Chuo ward of Osaka.
 The castle dates back to the 16th century, built in 1583 by Toyotomi Hideyoshi.